Boubou or Bazin: What's the Difference and Which Should You Choose?

 Explore Our Selection: Boubous and Bazins for All Styles

-Every boubou and bazin we offer is entirely hand-embroidered by artisans in West Africa, accompanied by a matching headscarf, and delivered with a commitment to quality.
-Free returns within 14 days, because we know that finding your dress is a personal and intimate affair.
+Every boubou and every bazin we offer is entirely hand-embroidered by artisans in West Africa, accompanied by a matching scarf, and delivered with a commitment to quality.
+Free returns within 14 days, because we know that finding the dress is a personal and intimate matter.

 Historical Evolution: From Traditional to Contemporary

-Historically, the boubou was everyday wear for men and women in the Manding kingdoms, while bazin was reserved for special occasions, marking high social status.
+Historically, the boubou was everyday wear for men and women in Mande kingdoms, while the bazin was reserved for special occasions, marking high social status.
 Today, this distinction has blurred, but it persists in clothing psychology.
-An everyday boubou in simple glazed linen honors the garment's legacy of accessibility, while a richly adorned bazin still claims its ceremonial and prestigious role.
+A daily boubou in simple glazed linen honors the garment's legacy of accessibility, while a richly adorned bazin still claims its ceremonial and prestigious role.

 The influence of African diasporas has also transformed these garments.
-In France, the United States, and Europe, the boubou and bazin are no longer just communal outfits – they have become personal style statements, affirmations of identity, luxury pieces.
-Women wear them to connect with their roots, but also to distinguish themselves, to assert a powerful and conscious femininity.
+In France, the United States, and Europe, the boubou and bazin are no longer just community attire – they have become personal style statements, affirmations of identity, luxury pieces.
+Women wear them to connect to their roots, but also to stand out, to affirm powerful and conscious femininity.

 "The boubou is freedom.
 The bazin is power.
 Both are wisdom."